 Your body mass index is a test that can help you.
 It tells you exactly how many pounds you should weigh to be at your ideal weight.
 However, it’s not the only method available.

 For those of us with a bit of extra weight, simply losing a bit of weight helps your blood pressure to regulate and your arteries to become healthier.

 That doesn’t mean you should be obsessed by the numbers on the scale.
 You decide to lose weight to get healthier if you’re overweight.

 Losing little by little is healthy for those of us with extra weight.
 It’s healthier than a “miracle” diet that promises to help you lose 20 pounds in less than a week.

-Finally, you shouldn’t stop eating to achieve your objective: you’ll only end up making yourself sick.
+Finally, you shouldn’t stop eating to achieve your objective: this may just make the situation worse.

 7. Get enough sleep